paladin-t/b8/docs/manual.md

 PRINT inst.fun(3);
 ~~~~~~~~~~

-The `ME` keyword always stands for current class instance.
+The `ME` keyword always stands for the current class instance.
 A.k.a. `SELF` or `THIS` in other languages.

 The `REFLECT` statement is used to traverse all member variables and routines in a class instance.
 It returns a dictionary filled with name of member as key, value of member as value.